 When deciding on real estate purchases, keep your wits about you.
 Ask yourself and your partner tough questions.

-It is the single most expensive decision you might ever make.
+It might possibly be the single most expensive decision you might ever make.

 How do you calculate how much your mortgage will be and how much you can actually afford?